larsrc a year ago

 Pythonistas, feh!

-wslh 8 months ago
+wslh a year ago

 These articles are fantastic for people like me who want a quick, hands-on taste of TLA/TLA+ (or similar languages/technologies) and then move on—while letting the neurons hold onto the lesson to revisit later, even as it continues to sink in slowly.

-tombert 8 months ago
+tombert a year ago

 I gotta say that I am jealous of how prolific Hillel is; I have no idea how he manages to find the time and not burn out.